react-cosmos/react-cosmos/README.md

 ## Compilation

 How you compile your code is 100% your business.
-React Cosmos jumps through hoops to compile your code using your existing build pipeline, but it doesn't have opinions nor does it install dependencies your setup might require.
+React Cosmos jumps through hoops to compile your code using your existing build pipeline, but it doesn't install any additional dependencies that your setup requires to compile your code.

 **React Cosmos compiles your code using the build dependencies already installed in your project.**